-3.2.2 Resistance genotyping of samples collected from individuals at virologic failure using Junior
+Resistance genotyping of samples collected from individuals at virologic failure using Junior

 Out of the 36 1st line failure samples sequenced using the Junior platform, 23 had no previous PMTCT exposure while 13 had previous PMTCT exposure.
 The numbers of predicted resistant and non-resistant viral samples were calculated at all prevalence cutoffs (Figure 5.7).

-We observed that the amplified and HTS sequenced viral population in all 13 VF samples in PMTCT group were predicted resistant when the prevalence cutoff was below 20% (Figure 5.7).
-At the 20% cutoff, 12 out of 13 PMTCT samples were predicted resistant (Figure 5.7).
+We observed that the amplified and UDPS sequenced viral population in all 13 virologic failure samples in PMTCT group were predicted resistant when the prevalence cutoff was below 20% (Figure 5.7).
+At the 20% cutoff, 12 out of 13 PMTCT samples (92.3%) were predicted resistant (Figure 5.7).
+Similarly in no-PMTCT group, 14 out of 23 samples (60.86%) were predicted resistant at prevalence cutoffs 20% down to 5%.
+The number of samples with predicted resistance increased to 15 out of 23 (65%) at prevalence cutoff 1%.
 The observation showed that there were significant differences (p-value < 0.05) at all prevalence cutoffs.
 The result obtained was similar to the result in virologic failure samples sequenced using Roche/454 FLX, which indicated that the likelihood of predicting resistance in PMTCT group in more than in no-PMTCT group.

-The number of virologic failure samples that were predicted resistant using FLX and Junior showed that both the HTS platforms FLX and Junior were comparable to each other at virologic drug resistance prediction in the sample.
+The number of virologic failure samples that were predicted resistant using FLX and Junior showed that both the UDPS platforms FLX and Junior were comparable to each other at virologic drug resistance prediction in the sample.
 Therefore, in further analysis, we compared the virologic resistance prediction on the virologic failure samples that were sequenced using both Junior and population based Sanger method to test the plaftorm comparability.

-3.2.3: Comparison of the genotyping performance of the Roche/454 Junior platform and conventional population based Sanger genotyping method using virologic failure samples
+Comparison of the genotyping performance of the Roche/454 Junior platform and conventional population based Sanger genotyping method using virologic failure samples